polarbase-team/polarbase/README.md

 ## 3. Key Features

 - **REST API for DB**: Secure and efficient API endpoints to interact with your PostgreSQL database.
-- **AI Agent for DB**: Intelligent agent to assist with database operations (no SQL generation involved).
+- **AI Agent for DB**: Intelligent agent to assist with database operations.
+Focuses on data reasoning and operational assistance.
 - **MCP Server for DB**: Model Context Protocol server for streamlined administration.
 - **Realtime for DB**: Real-time updates and synchronization for dynamic data handling (via WebSocket).
 - **Frontend with Spreadsheet-UI**: User-friendly spreadsheet-style interface for data visualization and manipulation.